AdamGonda/adamgonda.com/_posts/2022-06-14-Prepare-with-FP-concepts.md

 > A higher order function is a function that takes a function as an argument or returns a function.

 If you are like I was and started on the `OOP` path,  your head is spinning by now.
-Because the usual mental model or the level of abstraction for "something" is a `class`, not a `function`.
+Because the usual mental model or the level of abstraction there for "something" is a `class`, not a `function`.

 # Immutability